 “The Office of the General Counsel has the great opportunity to model Pepperdine’s distinctive mission to internal and external communities in complex, and sometimes difficult, circumstances,” says Gary Hanson (JD ’80), executive vice president.
 “Informed by his faith, Tom imbues his work with values that instill credibility in his character, promote goodwill in Pepperdine’s many relationships, and bolster the integrity of our University.”

-At Cal Lutheran Knudsen advised the Board of Regents and senior leaders on legal matters to assist in institutional decision-making in areas such as governance, policy development, significant business transactions, complex litigation, enterprise risk management, and regulatory oversight.
+At California Lutheran University, Knudsen advised the Board of Regents and senior leaders on legal matters to assist in institutional decision-making in areas such as governance, policy development, significant business transactions, complex litigation, enterprise risk management, and regulatory oversight.
 He also served on the President’s Cabinet, Strategic Planning Committee, Master Planning Committee, Pandemic Response Committee, Gift Acceptance Committee, Emergency Operations Committee, and Threat Assessment Group.